html5rocks/www.html5rocks.com/content/tutorials/webcomponents/shadowdom-201/en/index.md

 <h2 id="toc-intro">Introduction</h2>

 Let's face it.
 There's nothing sexy about unstyled markup.
 Lucky for us, [the brilliant folks behind Web Components](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/explainer/index.html#acknowledgements) foresaw this and didn't leave us hanging.
-There are a number of options when it comes to styling the content in a shadow tree.
+We have many options when it comes to styling content in a shadow tree.

 <h2 id="toc-style-scoped">Style encapsulation</h2>

 One of the core features of Shadow DOM is the [shadow boundary](https://dvcs.w3.org/hg/webcomponents/raw-file/tip/spec/shadow/index.html#shadow-trees).
-It's got a lot of nice properties, but one of the best is that it provides style encapsulation for free.
+It has a lot of nice properties, but one of the best is that it provides style encapsulation for free.
 Stated another way:

-<p class="notice fact">By default, CSS styles defined in Shadow DOM are scoped to its shadow root.</p>
+<p class="notice fact">By default, CSS styles defined inside Shadow DOM are scoped to its ShadowRoot.</p>

 Below is an example.
-If all goes well and your browser supports Shadow DOM (it does<span class="featuresupported no">n't</span>!), you'll see "Shadow DOM Title" in red.
+If all goes well and your browser supports Shadow DOM (it does<span class="featuresupported no">n't</span>!), you'll see "<span style="color:red">Shadow DOM Title</span>".

     <div><h3>Host title</h3></div>
     <script>